mchenco/notion-restaurants/README.md

 3. App will call the Places API for newly added restaurants in Notion that don't already have the address/place_id info populated.
 Information gets populated and saved in Notion db to reduce future calls.
 4. Web app will load with a form for someone to enter a city to return results for (i.e New York, Toronto, Los Angeles, etc.)
 5. After submission, the database returns restaurants within that city and plots it
-	a.
-The app will automatically replot markers when the map moves
+	- The app will automatically replot markers when the map moves
-	b.
-Only plotting the restaurants within a given city makes it faster, especially for large databases and well-travelled users :)
+	- Only plotting the restaurants within a given city makes it faster, especially for large databases and well-travelled users :)
 7. Users can click on the markers to show information like price and rating, as well as a link to open it in Google Maps for directions

 ### Technicals